 The applicant must complete documentation (enclosed) verifying a minimum of 500 hours in advanced clinical practice.
-These hours must be supervised, and must be direct client contact hours, working with individuals and families impacted by addictions/dual diagnoses.
-Be advised, only hours obtained within the last four (4) years will be considered, and may be from your master’s program, or post-masters experience [See below].
+These hours must be supervised and must be direct client contact hours, working with individuals and families impacted by addictions/dual diagnoses.
+Be advised, only hours obtained within the last four (4) years will be considered and may be from your master’s program, or post-master experience [See below].

 If part or all of the required hours were obtained during a master’s program, the applicant must attach a transcript and highlight all the itemized experience hours they wish to submit for consideration.
 All experience hours must be in addictions/dual diagnosis and obtained within the last 4 years.